 From the beginning of their soccer endeavors, the kids who hit puberty first in the age group, will get the most attention.
 Those players will feel like things come easy for them, and their parents will act like their child is “the chosen one”.
 Then, when everyone catches up to them in size, and the soccer world stops revolving around them, they will quit.

 Oh, your son or daughter is playing up an age group or two?
 It sounds like they might be one of the bigger kids… or more aggressive, or just very fast.
 Regardless, they probably don’t have real ball handling skills that will make them a contender to play high-level professional soccer.
-Luckily for them, that’s not what the MLS or NWSL are looking for anyway.
+Lucky for them, that’s not what AMERICAN professional soccer (MLS, USL, NWSL) is looking for, anyway.